Kenya Helicopter Safari

-Situated in the Chyulu Hills, Ol Donyo Lodge offers guests the chance to walk in the foothills, go horse riding amongst giraffe, zebra and other animals, morning, afternoon and night game drives, walking safaris and mountain biking.
+Situated in the Chyulu Hills, Ol Donyo Lodge offers guests the chance to walk in the foothills, go horse riding amongst giraffes, zebra, and other animals, morning, afternoon, and night game drives, walking safaris, and mountain biking.
 The area is well known for its elephant populations, especially some old bulls with impressive tusks.
-Your helicopter safari includes a scenic flight over the summit of Mount Kilimanjaro including a picnic breakfast.
+Your Kenya helicopter safari includes a scenic flight over the summit of Mount Kilimanjaro including a picnic breakfast.
 Located in Tanzania, but straddling the border with Kenya, Mt Kilimanjaro is the highest freestanding mountain in the world, reaching a height of 5,895 meters.

 Days 3, 4 and 5 - Masai Mara

 The Masai Mara is one of the most well-known safari destinations in Africa and rightly so.
-Home to incredible wildlife, especially the big cats which are very well represented with large prides of lions, cheetah and leopard.
-The reserve is also home to elephant, buffalo, giraffe, rhino and so much more.
-From around June, the great migration starts making its way from the Serengeti north into the Masai Mara offering guests a front row seat to one of the most amazing wildlife spectacles as millions of wildebeest and zebra cross the Mara and Sand Rivers to make their way to greener pastures on the other side.
-During your stay, your helicopter safari includes an excursion to Lake Victoria with a lunch stop on Rusinga Island.
+Home to incredible wildlife, especially the big cats which are very well represented with large prides of lions, cheetahs, and leopards.
+The reserve is also home to elephants, buffalo, giraffes, rhinos and so much more.
+From around June, the great migration starts making its way from the Serengeti north into the Masai Mara offering guests a front-row seat to one of the most amazing wildlife spectacles as millions of wildebeest and zebra cross the Mara and Sand Rivers to make their way to greener pastures on the other side.
+During your stay, your kenya helicopter safari includes an excursion to Lake Victoria with a lunch stop on Rusinga Island.

 Days 6 and 7 - Lewa Conservancy

-From the Masai Mara you head north to the Lewa Conservancy for the next 2-nights.
-The Lewa Conservancy forms part of the greater Laikipia Plateau which is make up of privately owned reserves that protect Africa’s endangered animals including Grevy’s Zebra and Black Rhino.
+From the Masai Mara, you head north to the Lewa Conservancy for the next 2-nights.
+The Lewa Conservancy forms part of the greater Laikipia Plateau which is made up of privately owned reserves that protect Africa’s endangered animals including Grevy’s Zebra and Black Rhino.

-This morning you head out on a dawn helicopter flight over the peaks of Mt Kenya landing besides alpine lakes where you enjoy some refreshments and trout fishing.
+This morning you head out on a dawn helicopter flight over the peaks of Mt Kenya landing beside alpine lakes where you enjoy some refreshments and trout fishing.
 Mt.
 Kenya is located in the heart of Kenya on the equator and its highest peak is snow-capped and stands 5,199 meters.
-After flying over the peaks of Mt Kenya you have the chance to do some trout fishing in some of Kenya’s best alpine lakes that are completely off the beaten track and inaccessible, unless you have a helicopter that can land anywhere.
-Lake Michaelson, Lake Ellis, Lake Alice and Fox Tern are some of the favourites of the helicopter pilots and there are few people who have the opportunity to visit, never mind fish here.
+After flying over the peaks of Mt Kenya you have the chance to do some trout fishing in some of Kenya’s best alpine lakes that are completely off the beaten track and inaccessible unless you have a helicopter that can land anywhere.
+Lake Michaelson, Lake Ellis, Lake Alice, and Fox Tern are some of the favorites of the helicopter pilots and there are few people who have the opportunity to visit, never mind fish here.

 Day 8 - Lake Turkana